By Mama Disrupt®

 Morning rituals.
 It’s the key to surviving stress and keeping sanity intact.

-Oprah Winfrey has one, Ariana Huffington has one, even Richard Branson has one.
-The morning ritual.
-It’s the key to surviving stress AND keeping sanity intact.
-While these icons are clearly running global businesses – surviving a typical mama day and trying to juggle our own hopes and goals, is not much different in terms of its challenges.
+Oprah Winfrey has one, even Richard Branson has one.
+And while these icons are clearly running global businesses – surviving a typical mama day and trying to juggle our own hopes and goals, is not much different in terms of its challenges.